olegabu/challenge-rust/README.md

 ## Testing

-Given the repository contains Solidity and Rust code as well as it uses Foundry, there are 3 different workflows.
+Given the repository contains Solidity and Rust code as well as it uses Foundry, there are 3 different workflows: Solidity unit tests, demo with Foundry, demo with Rust CLI.

 ### Test Solidity